 Road surfacing construction

-The relevant NZTA specifications listed in Clause 3.2.2 Reference documents must apply to road surfacing procedures and materials.
+The relevant NZTA specifications listed in Clause 3.2.2 Reference documents apply to road surfacing procedures and materials.
 Exceptions to the specifications include:

 All references to the basis of payment contained within the specifications are deleted.